Chrome Flags: How To Enable Flags on Google Chrome Browser to Try New Features

 How to Enable Flags in Chrome

-Once you have enabled a Chrome Flag, you will have to click on the Relaunch option on the bottom of your screen to kms activator that particular feature on Chrome.
+Once you have enabled a Chrome Flag, you will have to click on the Relaunch option at the bottom of your screen to activate that particular feature on Chrome.

 1. Open the Chrome browser on a PC or mobile